AMC (TV) Logo

 The AMC logo looks at the user from the TV screen.
 The emblem promises to fill the space with interesting and exciting content; the main thing is to stay on the channel.
-The sign shows that the company respects the preferences of the audience.
+The sign shows that the company respects the audience’s preferences.

 AMC (TV): Brand overview